 Heapster, on the other hand, is a uniform platform adopted by Kubernetes to generally send monitoring metrics to a system.
 Heapster is a bridge between a cluster and a storage designed to collect metrics.
 The supported storages are listed here.

 Unlike DaemonSets, Heapster acts as a normal pod and discovers every cluster node via the Kubernetes API.
-Using Kubelet (a tool that enables master-node communications) and cAdvisor (a container monitoring tool that collects metrics for each running container), the bridge can store all relevant information about the cluster and its containers.
+Using Kubelet (a tool that enables master-node communications) and Kubelet’s open-source agent cAdvisor, Kubernetes and the bridge can store all relevant information about the cluster and its containers.

 A cluster can consist of thousands of nodes, and an even greater amount of pods.
 It is virtually impossible to observe each one on a normal basis so it is important to create multiple labels for each deployment.
 For example, creating a label for database intensive pods will enable the operator to identify if there is a problem with the database service.